marcopeocchi/yt-dlp-web-ui/README.md

     - Originally it was 1.8GB circa, now it has been slimmed to ~340MB compressed.
 This is due to the fact that it encapsule a basic Alpine linux image + FFmpeg + Node.js + Python3 + yt-dlp.
 -   **Am I forced to run it on port 3022?**
     -   Well, yes (until now).
--   **Why is it so slow to start a download**
+-   **Why is it so slow to start a download?**
     - I genuinely don't know.
-I know that yt-dlp is slow starting up even on my M1 Mac, so....
+I know that standalone yt-dlp is slow to start up even on my M1 Mac, so....

 ## Todo list
 - ~~retrieve background tasks~~